Ionablokchain/Iona-protocol/README.md

 - inspect the protocol and node implementation
 - run controlled local multi-node environments
-- review reproducibility and replay verification workflows
+- review replay and reproducibility workflows
-- examine upgrade-safety and migration documentation
+- examine upgrade-safety and compatibility documentation
-- assess observability, monitoring, and operator-facing assets
+- inspect observability and operator-facing assets
 - evaluate the project as an open engineering framework for deterministic infrastructure research

 ## Quick Start

-The exact commands and workflows may evolve, but the repository is intended to support a straightforward local development and validation flow.
+The exact workflows may evolve, but a typical local evaluation flow is intended to look like this:

-Typical evaluation steps include:

 ```bash
 git clone https://github.com/Ionablokchain/iona-protocol.git